Grissess/ski-rust/doc/paper.md

 communication in the first place.)
 Scrambling recipient keys requires a trusted entropy source, however; our recommendation is to use a high-quality randomness API if one is available on the host, or otherwise to use the symmetric cipher as a CSPRNG, as above, with the caveats as mentioned.
+We believe protocols should be resilient to uniformly-random errors in delivery anyway; even absent an active attacker, tenuous networks and pesky physics can interfere with operation as usual, and so must be accounted for in any robust system.

 Since the MIC feature of "enmw" packets can be considered useful even with only two parties, our "encrypt" command accepts a "-m" or "--multiway" option that